epolisensky/VLITE/vdp/docs/source/index.rst

 Welcome to the VLITE Database Pipeline Documentation
 ====================================================
-The VLITE Database Pipeline, or `VDP`, is a collection of Python scripts to automate the measurement and database archiving of radio astronomical point sources detected in VLITE images.
+The VLITE Database Pipeline, or **vdp**, is a collection of Python scripts to automate the measurement and database archiving of radio astronomical point sources detected in VLITE images.

-`VDP` uses the Python Blob Detector and Source Finder (`PyBDSF <http://www.astron.nl/citt/pybdsf/>`_;
+**vdp** uses the Python Blob Detector and Source Finder (`PyBDSF <http://www.astron.nl/citt/pybdsf/>`_;
-Mohan & Rafferty 2015) for source finding and `PostgreSQL` for database storage.
+Mohan & Rafferty 2015) for source finding and PostgreSQL for database storage.

-This documentation provides a high level overview of how to run and use the `VDP`, as well as detailed descriptions of each stage in the pipeline.
+This documentation provides a high level overview of how to run **vdp**, as well as detailed descriptions of each stage in the pipeline.

 For more information about VLITE in general, see `here.